 Very often when photographing portraits outdoors the background dictates our choice of camera angles in photography.
 We might choose to shoot there because the background looks great and we want to ensure we include as much as possible.
-Or we might need to hide something in the background or even everything behind the subject.
+Or we might need to hide something in the background behind the subject.

 That’s the practical side of camera angles.